trskop/command-wrapper/man/command-wrapper.1.md

 :   Same as `--colour=never`.
 See also `NO_COLOR` in *ENVIRONMENT VARIABLES*
     section.

-\--no-aliases
+\--\[no-]aliases
-:   Ignore *SUBCOMMAND* aliases.
-This is useful when used from e.g. scripts to
+:   Apply or ignore *SUBCOMMAND* aliases.
+This is useful when used from e.g.
-    avoid issues with user defined aliases interfering with how the script behaves.
+    scripts to avoid issues with user defined aliases interfering with how the script behaves.

 \--change-directory=*DIRECTORY*, -C *DIRECTORY*,
 :   Change working directory before doing anything, especially executing a